 And then click Search.

-For more information of ELSS Funds you can visit the website of Mutual Fund Sahi Hai.
+For more information on ELSS Funds, you can visit the website of Mutual Fund Sahi Hai.

 How to Get More Return in Mutual Fund?

-There are many categories upon which Mutual Funds are classified into, but when it comes earning more return from the same fund then there are 2 categories you need to look for.
+There are many categories into which Mutual Funds are classified, but when it comes to earning more return from the same fund then there are 2 categories you need to look for.

 Regular Funds and Direct Funds.

-The same fund can be available on both categories.
+The same fund can be available in both categories.
 Let us understand this with an example.